varvv/contract-deployments/mainnet/2025-04-23-upgrade-fault-proofs/README.md

 Now that we have verified the transaction performs the right operation, we need to extract the domain hash and the message hash to approve.

-Go back to the "Summary" tab in the Tenderly UI, and find the `GnosisSafe.checkSignatures` call.
+Go back to the "Summary" tab in the Tenderly UI, and find the `Safe.checkSignatures` call.
 This call's `data` parameter contains both the domain hash and the message hash that will show up in your Ledger.

-It will be a concatenation of `0x1901`, the domain hash, and the message hash: `0x1901[domain hash][message hash]`.
+It will be a concatenation of `0x1901`, the domain hash, and the message hash, in the format: **`0x1901[domain hash][message hash]`**.

 Note down this value.
 You will need to compare it with the ones displayed on the Ledger screen at signing.